francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 This makes Chases one of the most powerful programming tools available on a DMX192 controller.

-### What Can a Chase Contain?

-A Chase does not store DMX values directly.

-Instead, it stores references to previously recorded scenes.

-For example:

-* Bank 1 → Scene 2
-* Bank 4 → Scene 3
-* Bank 6 → Scene 5
-* Bank 2 → Scene 7

-These scenes can then be arranged into a custom playback sequence.

 ### Example

-Imagine the following scenes have already been programmed:

-Bank 1

-* Scene 2 = Red Wash

-Bank 4

-* Scene 3 = Blue Wash

-Bank 6

-* Scene 5 = White Strobe

 A Chase could be programmed as:

 Step 1 → Bank 1, Scene 2

-↓

 Step 2 → Bank 4, Scene 3

-↓

 Step 3 → Bank 6, Scene 5

-↓

 Repeat